Henry V Memory and the Past Quotes

-As ever you came of women, come in quickly to Sir
+As ever you come of women, come in quickly

-John.
-Ah, poor heart! he is so shaked of a burning
+to Sir John.
+Ah, poor heart, he is so shaked of a

-The king hath run bad humours on the knight; that's
+The King hath run bad humors on the knight,

 At the end of Henry IV Part 2, Shakespeare promised to bring Falstaff back and send him to the war in France.
 Soon after Henry V opens, though, we hear that Falstaff is deathly ill.
 (He's so ill, in fact, that Shakespeare doesn't even bother to bring him out on stage.)
 What's up with that?